RVignesh81204/Simon-Says-Game-/README.md

 R.Vignesh

 # Simon-Says-Game-
-This is Simon Says game made using Html and JavaScript
+This is Simon Says game made using Html, CSS and JavaScript